Vz0n/dotfiles/README.md

 As you might have seen, this has some scripts and a waybar widget for hacking/research purposes, the scripts works using the SecurityTrails API so you will need to put an API key in the `~/.api_tokens` file.

 For the waybar widget just read the code and `.zshrc`.

+Also, the stupidly minimal eww powermenu does nothing.
+You need to edit its button actions.

 *Suggestion: read documentations of the software used here before starting to edit stuff*